svohr/tjbd/README.md

                     +--------+                        +--------+

-f_tj = Frequency of observed historical base in population D = Probability of recombination per gen. (genetic distance in Morgans) g = Number of generations between historical and present-day individuals
+f_tj = Frequency of observed historical base in population D = Probability of recombination per generation (genetic distance in Morgans) g = Number of generations between historical and present-day individuals

 ```

 ## Inputs
 1. A bam file containing reads mapped to the reference human genome from
    the low-coverage sequencing of the historical individual.
 2. A VCF file containing genotypes of the present-day descendant.
 3. Population allele frequencies or counts (e.g., 1000 Genomes Project data)
 4. A genetic/recombination map

+## Output
+The posterior probablilities of the two individuals sharing at least one
+chromosome segment of IBD and not IBD at each observed position.